Simplification of EU food and feed safety rules

 What is changing?

-The European Commission is proposing to review and simplify a large number of existing rules.
-The following lists those that are of most relevance to non-EU countries.
+The European Commission proposes to review and simplify a large number of existing rules on food and feed safety.
+The key changes are summarised here.

 Pesticides and biopesticides (Regulation (EC) 1107/2009)